bechynsky/obs_touch_key/README.md

 TFT Touch Shield for Arduino.
 I use [2.8" TFT Touch Shield for Arduino w/Capacitive Touch](https://www.adafruit.com/product/1947).
 You can use what is available for you.
 You will need different background picture if resolution will is not 240x320 pixels.
 I like this sice it is same size as Arduino so it fits nice.

 SD card to store background bitmap.
 I use very old one just 1 GB formated with FAT file system.
 SD card reader is part of TFT shield.

+## TFT Display setup
+For display setup please follow this [instruction](https://learn.adafruit.com/adafruit-2-8-tft-touch-shield-v2) or instruction provided by your display vendor.

 # Software
 Software jsut draw bitmap image from SD card.
 It listens for touch event.
 Based on coordinates of touch event is sends key strokes and highlight virtual button.
 Be aware there is no feedback from OBS.
 It just sends keyboard shortcuts.